A Message from the Program Director

 One of the distinguishing characteristics of this program is a willingness to continually modernize and improve.
 Resident input is heavily utilized in the creation, evaluation and implementation of these enhancements.
 From updating the wet lab with additional work stations and high resolution video, installing a virtual surgical simulator to improving the electronic-medical-record interface to creating a Residency App to joining the Erie Canal Lecture Series, there are constant efforts to expand the overall experience and wellness.

-Logistically things are simple here.
-Our primary clinics and the three hospitals we serve are all within walking distance of each other.
+Logistically, things are simple here.
+Our primary clinics and the four hospitals we serve are all within walking distance of each other.
 The hospital-owned apartment complex is next to our primary clinic, though many of our residents choose to live nearby Downtown and those with families have found many options for affordable housing and good schools.

 There are a multitude of local activities and experiences for families and single professionals.
 Syracuse offers four seasons of recreation, sporting events large and small and access to abundant outdoor parks locally and in the nearby Adirondacks.
 Syracuse also offers rich cultural opportunities with many local festivals, museums, theaters, and a wonderful zoo!

 Let me close by welcoming you to apply to our program to see what it and Central New York has to offer.
 Please contact me if you have any questions.